halBRY/CS528-Docs/app_usage.md

 This mode highlights a specific constellation in the visualized set by brightening the lines, as well as providing an information panel with the name of the constellation.
 * Left/Z : Decrement highlighted constellation number
 * Right/X: Increment highlighted constellation number
-* L2/Point-and-Click: Drag highligh panel
+* L2/Point-and-Click: Drag highlight panel

 ![The Constellation Highlight for Virgo](app_4_highlight.png)